Madubhashana/react-native-chat-mockup/README.md

 - Both dependencies are removed since `0.11.0`.
 - You still be able to provide a `video` but you need to provide `renderMessageVideo` prop.

-## You have a question?

-1. Please check this readme and may find a response
-1. Please ask on StackOverflow first: https://stackoverflow.com/questions/tagged/react-native-gifted-chat
-1. Find response on existing issues
-1. Try to keep issues for issues

 ## Example